skip to Main Content

 Asset division tricky when one spouse wants to buy a new home

 Maryland couples who are in the process of splitting up will find property division to be quite complicated – especially when the marital home is involved, which it almost always is.
 This is especially true if the couple is still legally married and one of the parties wants to buy a new home.
 It’s not always feasible to wait until the divorce is finalized before applying for a mortgage on a new home.
-While there are ways to get around this, the process of asset division can be challenging because there are many things to keep in mind.
+While there are ways to get around this, the process of division of asset can be challenging because there are many things to keep in mind.

 When one person buys a new home while still legally married, the other party will have to consent to the transaction.
 The person buying the new house will still be legally tied to the old home unless there is a quit claim deed in place.
 The party not purchasing the home must sign this and allow the other person to buy the second home.